 Honours in Archaeology

-Australian-trained archaeologists contribute to research, documentation and preservation of archaeological heritage in Australia and globally.
-Archaeology is an essential element of the process of identification, interpretation and management of cultural heritage.
-The rapid expansion of archaeological work associated with development industries over the past decade has created unprecedented demand for graduates with archaeological skills.
-Honours in Archaeology is considered the basic qualification for work in this field.
+Australian-trained archaeologists contribute to research, documentation and management of archaeological heritage in Australia and globally.
+The rapid expansion of archaeological work associated with development industries has created unprecedented demand for graduates with archaeological skills.
+Honours in Archaeology is the basic qualification for work in this field.
 UWA Archaeology Honours consists of two components.
 First are weekly seminars and visits to specialists on topics such as advanced theory, grant writing, resume building and interview skills, and topical issues in archaeology.
-Second is the research thesis where you choose and follow through a supervised research topic of your choice.
-You will be part of a wider postgraduate community and have access to weekly departmental seminars, volunteer opportunities in the lab and field, and access to some of Australia's and the world's leading archaeologists.
+Second is a research dissertation where students choose and follow through a supervised research topic.
+Students are part of a wider postgraduate community and have access to weekly departmental seminars, volunteer opportunities in the lab and field, and access to some of Australia and the world's leading archaeologists.

 Outcomes: Students are able to (1) demonstrate coherent and advanced knowledge of key theories and methods in archaeology; (2) have cognitive and technical skills to demonstrate a broad understanding of empirical and theoretical concepts in archaeology; (3) demonstrate ability to critically review, analyse, consolidate and synthesize knowledge with with intellectual independence to provide understanding of complex problems and issues in archaeology; (4) identify, plan and implement an original research project in archaeology, including appropriate ethical issues; and (5) produce high-level oral and written communication appropriate to the discipline.

-Entry requirements: the equivalent of a UWA weighted average mark of at least 65 per cent in the Level 3 units of the Archaeology major.
-Approval by the UWA Archaeology Discipline of the students Honours dissertation topic.
+Entry requirements: The equivalent of a UWA weighted average mark (WAM) of at least 70 per cent in Level 3 Archaeology units or equivalent.

 Intake periods: Beginning of year only